Monday, 31 January 2011

 Halbmann chose not to put on the headphones.
 These would have given him better sound quality but would drown out all the sighs, the involuntary chokes of emotion, the sounds of fellow listeners’ responses to the sounds, their laughter and their sobs.
 It was this element – the audience reaction – that gave these sound concert events their poignant sense of communion with his neighbors and friends.

-The first piece that evening was of someone walking across open countryside.
+The first piece that evening was of a couple walking across open countryside.
 Footsteps.
 A tuneless whistle, a sense of purpose.
 Wind in the trees.
+A dog off its leash, running around.
 Wind gusting through the ripe late summer crops.
 Insects buzzing around.
-A couple chatting happily as they walked.
 Skylarks trilling, high overhead, a foot stumbling on a stone, a puddle, a laugh, a curse.
 Observations – pointing things out to one another.
-A creaky gate, dogs barking, far away.
+A creaky gate, other dogs barking in the distance.
 A stream gurgling under a wooden footbridge.
-Eyes closed, the listeners were transported to a time and a place so familiar, so wonderfully pleasant, that their faces reflected purest joy at the experience.
+Eyes closed, the listeners were transported to a time and a place so familiar, so wonderfully pleasant, that their faces reflected atavistic memories of the experience.

 At the end of the two pieces, which lasted maybe three hours in total, Halbmann stood up, stiffly stretched, and returned to the bar for a quick Universalis before setting off to his son's house.
 Now he felt more chatty, a smile returned to his face.
 The audience were all full of emotions that they wanted to share.
 But everyone was also aware of the fact that it was time to go and to get home quickly.
 Dusk was falling.
 It would soon be dangerous outside.
 He’d missed twilight soup picnic with the family that evening.

-Outside, the yellow and black flag had been replaced by a red-and-black chequered flag.
+Outside, the yellow-and-black flag had been replaced by a red-and-black chequered flag.
 Time to walk briskly.
 Less than an hour left.
+[Part II here]

 Waiting for the Sun